str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 ## The Assignment

 Your task is to implement several informed search algorithms that will calculate a driving route between two points in Romania with a minimal time and space cost.
-There is a search_submission_tests file to help you along the way.
+There is a `search_submission_tests.py` file to help you along the way.
 Your searches should be executed with minimal runtime and memory overhead.

 We will be using an undirected network representing a map of Romania (and an optional Atlanta graph used for the Race!).